NFL postpones Broncos-Patriots game indefinitely

-NASHVILLE, T.N.
+NASHVILLE, Tenn.
 (AP) — The NFL has postponed the Denver-New England game indefinitely due to another positive coronavirus test with the Patriots.

 That game, originally scheduled for Sunday, had been moved to Monday night.